BruNamie/Identify-and-Classify-Requirements/README.md

-# Use of reviews from App Stores to Identify and Classify Requirements using Natural Language Processing
+# Identifying and Classifying Requirements from App Store Reviews using Natural Language Processing
 This repository introduces part of the material used in the Undergraduate Research project.
 It represents the second task: Classify Requirements.

 ## Identify Requirements